kborojerdi/w251/HW3/README.md

 docker-compose up
 ```

-To star the video and face detection I used the following command:
+To start the video and face detection I used the following command:
 ```
 # need to run xhost only once
 xhost +